|Often we see statues in the centre of roundabouts which are more frequent than traffic lights in Bali.|

 “The euro is the sole currency of 19 EU member states: Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Slovenia, and Spain.”

-As we continue in our worldwide travels, we often must access local currency upon arrival.
+As we continue our travels around the world, we often need to access the local currency when we arrive.
 In many cases where we’re hiring a taxi or driver from a port or airport, we’ve often had to stop at an ATM in order to get cash to pay the taxi fare when many taxis/taxi companies in certain countries don’t accept credit cards.

 Overall, we’ve found most countries do accept credit cards for store purchases including supermarkets.
 Local currency is usually required for farmers markets, roadside stands and other small business operations.